Teachers, don't go without insurance. Get an income protection policy that covers you when you need it most.

 While some income protection policies exclude mental illness (including stress-related illness) from cover, new guidelines relating to mental health conditions have now been adopted industry-wide and there has been a general decline in the refusal rate of income protection claims due to mental illness.

-If you are a regular teacher who is employed by the education department you can often make a stress-related claim through workers' compensation.
-But if you are self-employed, such as a substitute teacher or private tutor, you will need to protect yourself against time off work due to illness or injury with income protection insurance.
+If you are a regular teacher employed by the education department you can often make a stress-related claim through workers' compensation.
+But if you are self-employed, such as a casual teacher or private tutor, you will need an income protection policy.

 What types of income protection insurance should teachers look at?